-- Non-accredited school with an articulation agreement: Credits will be transcribed according to the articulation agreement's transfer credit policy. - Non-accredited schools with CHEA approval: Courses will be vetted by the Dean for appropriate academic standards and transfer credits will be applied according to the Dean's recommendation. - International transcripts: Transcript must be evaluated by an approved organization, i.e. World Education Services (WES), American Association of Collegiate Registrars and Admissions Officers (AACRAO), International Credentials Evaluations (InCred) or National Association of Credential Evaluation Services (NACES) and an official copy of the international transcript needs to be submitted to the Admissions Office.
-After evaluation, courses will be vetted by the Dean for appropriate academic standards and transfer credits will be applied according to the Dean's recommendation. - Non-accredited school but ACE approved programs: If a program or course has been reviewed by ACE for content, score, rigor and assessment and determined to have academic credit, transfer credit will be applied according to ACE's recommendation. - Other non-accredited schools: May be reviewed at the request of the student for an internal audit.
+Non-accredited school with an articulation agreement: Credits will be transcribed according to the articulation agreement's transfer credit policy.

+- Non-accredited schools with CHEA approval: Courses will be vetted by the Dean for appropriate academic standards and transfer credits will be applied according to the Dean's recommendation. - International transcripts: Transcript must be evaluated by an approved organization, i.e., World Education Services (WES), American Association of Collegiate Registrars and Admissions Officers (AACRAO), International Credentials Evaluations (InCred) or National Association of Credential Evaluation Services (NACES) and an official copy of the international transcript needs to be submitted to the Admissions

+Office.
+After evaluation, courses will be vetted by the Dean for appropriate academic standards and transfer credits will be applied according to the Dean's recommendation.

+• Other non-accredited schools: May be reviewed at the request of the student for an internal audit.
 The school and courses must be approved by the School and the Provost's Office for approved transfer credit.